Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

  - [ ] MongoDB
  - [ ] Bigtable

 #### Q24.
-You need to implement the simples possible scalable, in-memory cache for your AWS application.
-Which service do you select?
- - [x] DynamoDb Accelerator (DAX)
- - [ ] ElastiCache using memcached
- - [ ] ElastiCache using Redis
- - [ ] DynamoDB

-#### Q25.
 Which statement is prefered Cypher code for Neo4j?
  - [ ] MATCH (:Person)-->(:Card)-->(:Company) RETURN count(vehicle)
  - [ ] Match (:Person)-->(:Car):(vehicle:Car)-->(:Company) RETURN count(vehicle)
  - [x] MATCH (:Person)-->(vehicle:Car)-->(:Company) RETURN count(vehicle)
  - [ ] MATCH (:Person)-->(:Card), (vehicle:Car)-->(:Company) RETURN count(vehicle)

-#### Q26.
+#### Q25.
 You need multi-item ACID transactions with snapshot isolation within a partition for your cloud-based application.
 Which NoSQL databse do you choose?
  - [ ] Bigtable
  - [ ] GraphDB
  - [ ] DynamoDB
  - [x] Cosmos DB

-#### Q27.
+#### Q26.
 You need to control your application's batch updates destination for your Bigtable multinode cluster.
 Which action do you take?
  - [ ] Create a custom app profile to route batch updates.
  - [ ] Create a custom app profile to route the batch update from that client.
  - [x] Update the default app profile to route the natch update from that client.
  - [ ] Use the default app profile to route batch updates.

-#### Q29.
+#### Q27.
 Polyglot storage mean using multiple types of what in the same application?
  - [ ] security systems
  - [ ] databse systems
  - [ ] query systems
  - [x] storage systems

-#### Q30.
+#### Q28.
 Your query to verify that your Redis key is configured to support expiring user information on a efined interval returns - - [ ] What does this value indicate?
  - [ ] The queried key value expired in the last two secodns.
  - [ ] The queried key value exists, but has no associated expire value.
  - [x] The queried key value does not exist.
  - [ ] There are two expired keys with this value.

-#### Q31.
+#### Q29.
 You are designing a MongoDB schema to support queries that will include lookups.
 What should you do?
  - [ ] Create an index on the key value used as the primary key.
  - [ ] Create an index on the key value used as the foreign key.
  - [x] Create a multicolumn index on the key value used as the foreign key and the most unique column in the document.
  - [ ] Create a multicolumn index on the key value used as the primary and also the forign key.

-#### Q32.
+#### Q30.
 What is the aggregation operator for a join concept in MongoDB?
  - [ ] $group
  - [ ] $match
  - [x] $lookup
  - [ ] $project

-#### Q33.
+#### Q31.
 For your mobile application, you need to select a Google cloud databse that can support compound, filtered document queries.
 Which do you choose?
  - [ ] Cloud SQL
  - [ ] Cloud Spanner
  - [x] Cloud Firestore
  - [ ] Cloud Firebase

-#### Q34.
+#### Q32.
 To bulk load data into Amazon Neputn, what do you do?
  - [x] Upload data to S3 VPC endpoint, Use the Neptun loader to load from s3 into your Neptune instance
  - [ ] Ad data to a Kinesis stream, and use the Neptune loade to load from S# into your Neptun instance.
  - [ ] Add data to a Kisnesis stream, and create a Kinesis stream VPC endpoint.
 Use the Nepune loader to load from S3into your Neptune instance.
  - [ ] Upload data to S Use the neptune loader to load  from S3 into your Neptune instance.

-#### Q35.
+#### Q33.
 You need to create a pub/sub server.
 Which databse do you use?
  - [ ] Neo4j
  - [ ] Cassandra
  - [x] Redis
  - [ ] MyS#### QL

-#### Q36.
+#### Q34.
 You want to connect a DynamoDb stream to an AWS lamdba function.
 Which one of these object do you create.
  - [ ] DynamoDb table
  - [x] DynamoDB trigger
  - [ ] DynamoDB item
  - [ ] DYnamoDB index

-#### Q37.
+#### Q35.
 Which two types of indexes are available in Cosmos DB?
  - [x] secondery and primary key
  - [ ] secondary and spatial
  - [ ] range and spatial
  - [ ] range and primary key

-#### Q38.
+#### Q36.
 SQL databses and NoSQL are which types of scalable?
  - [ ] horizontally, infinitely
  - [x] vertically, horizontally
  - [ ] vertically, infinitely
  - [ ] horizonally, vertically

-#### Q39.
+#### Q37.
 You need to create a scalable database that allows you to query data nodes and edges efficiently.
 What do you use?
  - [ ] a relational databse
  - [ ] a columnstore databse
  - [ ] a document databse
  - [x] a graph database

-#### Q40.
+#### Q38.
 You are developing a model for a graph databse.
 Your data will be moved from a relatinal databse into Neo4j.
 Which of these transformations apply?
  - [ ] Rows become labes: bales become nodes.
  - [ ] Tables become labels: rows become nodes.
  - [ ] Tables become collections: rows become items.
  - [x] Rows become collections: tables become items.

-#### Q41.
+#### Q39.
 To index a field that holds an array value in MongoDB, which index type do you create?
  - [ ] sparse
  - [ ] compound
  - [ ] partial
  - [x] multikey

-#### Q42.
+#### Q40.
 You need to execute a command for MongoDB that does NOT load values from the `.mongorc.js` file.
 What do you do ?
  - [ ] Delete the .monorc.js file and restart mongo shell.
  - [ ] Use the mongo shell to create a command with --norc option
  - [ ] Rem all lines in the .mongorc.js file ad restart mongo shell.
  - [x] Use the mongo shell to create a command with --nodedefault option.

-#### Q43.
+#### Q41.
 What is the recommended size for Redis keys?
  - [ ] long
  - [ ] short
  - [ ] medium
  - [x] a single bit

+#### Q42.
+You need to store an unordered collection of name-value pairs with differing data types in DynamoDB.
+Which data type should you choose?
+ - [x] map
+ - [ ] set
+ - [ ] list
+ - [ ] stack

+ #### Q43.
+Which statement retrieves an item from the MusicCollection table in DynamoDB?
+ - [ ] aws dynamodb query --table-name MusicCollection --key file://key.json
+ - [x] aws dynamodb get-item --table-name MusicCollection --key file://key.json
+ - [ ] aws dynamodb select --table-name MusicCollection --key file://key.json
+ - [ ] aws dynamodb put-item --table-name MusicCollection --key file://key.json

+ #### Q44.
+Database availability is measured by which metric?
+ - [ ] the amount of service calls
+ - [ ] the number of minutes
+ - [ ] the amount of service costs
+ - [ ] the number of nines

+  #### Q44.
+You need to encrypt data at rest in DynamoDB.
+Which action do you take?
+ - [ ] You assign a default AWS encryption key to your table to encrypt data.
+ - [ ] You create an AWS encryption key and assign it to your table to encrypt data.
+ - [ ] None.
+Data is encrypted by default.
+ - [ ] You create an AWS encryption key and assign it to your database to encrypt data.